eharjes/webservice/README.md

 - The user will get feedback after each guess and lives will be deducted if the letter is not included
 - If the user tries to guess more than one letter or a letter that was already guessed before he will receive an error and told what he did wrong
 - After all lives have run out or the word was fully guessed the user will be informed of the end of the game but a new word will be chosen automatically and the user can just keep guessing without interruption

+#### Known Problems
+- locally everthing works as intended
+- when running the channels on the server we get an error message as soon as anything is input into one of the text fields
+- seemingly the redirect to the show method does not work on the server and we could not figure out why, we tried different versions but none fixed the problem